Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips for home gardeners.

 Did you know that many common garden weeds are edible?
 We see some of these plants every day in our own backyards, near streams, and in wooded areas near our homes.
 Yet many people don't even realize these plants are edible in some form, whether it be a plant that bears fruit, a plant that bears underground tubers, or the leaves themselves.
 In some areas of the country, wild edibles are considered a delicacy.
-Some people depend on wild plants as a part of their diet.
+Some people's diet even depends on wild plants.

-For easy reading, the wild edibles featured in this article will be broken down by:
+For easy reading, the wild edibles featured in this article each include:

 - Edible parts of the plant